Have You Got Any Castles

 All the caricatured figures we've seen plus several others get together at the Old Lady Who Lived in the Shoe's shoe for a big final number with a good bit for Waller, fast & slow dances contrasted between Fred Astair & Stepin Fetchit; Cab doing a "Zazu" scat routine; & the big-mouth couple Martha Raye & Joey Brown jitterbugging us out of the show.

-Tin Pan Alleycats One of the "Banned Eleven," with racial caricatures of African Americans & Japanese that can offend, Tin Pan Alley Cats (1943) is a perfect example of how harmful censorship can be, since for whatever faults it may possess, this one's also quite the work of art, whether or not undermining itself with stereotypes.
+Tin Pan Alleycats One of the "Banned Eleven," with racial caricatures of African Americans & Japanese that can offend, Tin Pan Alley Cats (1943) is a perfect example of how harmful censorship can be, since for whatever faults it may possess, this one's also quite the work of art, in site of undermining itself with stereotypes.

 A cat which caricatures Fats Waller is the primary star.
-He's disinterested in Uncle Tomcat's M christian mission, but prefers the jazz venue next door, the Kit Kat Club, besides being a bit of a scalliwag with the jitterbug cat-gals.
-Apart from having bigger lips, I think his caricature comes close to that of Lou Costello as a mouse in A Tale of Two Mice (1945) & as a cat in A Tale of Two Kitties (1942)
+He's disinterested in Uncle Tomcat's christian mission, but prefers the jazz venue next door, the Kit Kat Club.
+Cats Waller is a bit of a scalliwag with the jitterbug cat-gals.
+Apart from having bigger lips, I think his caricature comes close to that of Lou Costello as a mouse in A Tale of Two Mice (1945) & as a cat in A Tale of Two Kitties (1942).

 When Cats Waller gets so stoned on the music that he actually hallucinates a journey to Jazz Wackyland, it turns into a nightmare which so frightens him that he afterward finds religion & joins Uncle Tomcat's cult.

-In Wackyland, the song "Schlesinger Swing" is performed by a horrible caricature of Cab Calloway, none of that tasteful attractive caricaturing like seen Walter Lantz's Hollywood Bowl.
+In Wackyland, the song "Schlesinger Swing" is performed by a caricature of Cab Calloway, not nearly as tastefully attractive as seen in Walter Lantz's Hollywood Bowl.

 Other songs heard are a jazzy "Nagasaki" & a choral "By the Light of the Silvery Moon."
 A small slice of the animation depicting the landscape of Wackyland was recycled from Porky in Wackyland (1938) after being colorized, but the caricatures constituted new material.